slick/slick/slick/src/sphinx/orm-to-slick.rst

 Query languages
 _______________________
-ORMs often come with declarative query languages like Hibernate's HQL or Criteria Queries.
+ORMs often come with declarative query languages like JPA's JQL or Criteria API.
 Similar to SQL or Slick, they allow expressing queries yet to happen and make execution explicit.

 String based embeddings
 ^^^^^^^^^^^^^^^^^^^^^^^^